When a Viable Threat Is Indicated: What That Really Means and Why It Matters

 The Cost of Getting It Wrong

 Real-world examples aren't hard to find.
-Which means organizations that dismissed early indicators of compromise later discovered months-long dwell times, massive data exfiltration, or ransomware detonation that could have been prevented with earlier action.
+Also, organizations that dismissed early indicators of compromise later discovered months-long dwell times, massive data exfiltration, or ransomware detonation that could have been prevented with earlier action.
 On the flip side, organizations that escalated every minor anomaly burned through budget, analyst sanity, and executive patience — making it harder to get buy-in for genuine threats.

 The balance is everything.